Our research is editorially independent but we

 Ecuador is an amazing place for birdwatchers because there is so much diversity in the wildlife here.
 You’ll find more than 1,500 species of birds in Ecuador, including the iconic toucan.
 The best places to see toucans here is from boats because they live at the tops of trees and are difficult to see from the ground.
 You’ll also find parrots near the Amazon River.
 Pichincha Province is a great place to be if you want to observe birds in Ecuador.
 This is a pretty accessible reserve that has lodging nearby and lots of hummingbirds to see.
 Many visitors stay in Tena and go rafting on the river when they visit Ecuador for a birdwatching trip.

 Famous for lighthouses and a rugged coastline, Mount Desert Island is a wonderful place for birdwatchers to visit in Maine.
-Mount Desert Island is part of the Acadia National Park and home to hundreds of bird species.
+Mount Desert Island is part of the Acadia National Park and is home to hundreds of bird species.
 Take a bike ride through the park to look for warblers, look along the coast for eiders, and along cliffs for peregrine falcons.
 The town of Bar Harbor is a fun home base to stay at when you explore this area.
 Spring and summer are the best times to visit if you want to see the songbirds, but seabirds and waterfowl are best viewed in winter.

 The isolated region of Papua New Guinea is known for being an ideal habitat for all types of creatures, including birds.
 There are dozens of species of birds of paradise here that have bright colors and impressive plumes.
 What’s interesting to see with these birds is their courtship displays, which often involve opening up the feathers like fans and dancing around.
 Although you can view birds from many parts of the country, one of the best places to be for birdwatchers is Varirata National Park.
 Nearby attractions to check out are the Laloki River Gorge, Hombrum Bluff Lookout, and the National Orchid Gardens.
 Some places in Papua New Guinea are still inaccessible, but there are some eco-lodges that you can stay at to be near the birds of paradise.